sfajfer/Master-of-Gu/gu index/Gu Index.md

 ### Wardrobe Gu
 *Rank 2 Container*

-Cost: <!-- TODO ->
+Cost: 1 portion

-Range: <!-- TODO ->
+Range: Self

-Health: <!-- TODO ->
+Health: 25

-Food: <!-- TODO ->

-Keywords: <!-- TODO ->
+Food: 1 kg of silk (5 primeval stones)

 Effect: Can store up to 50 kg of clothes and armor.
-Upon activation, a set of clothes of your choice replace whatever you are wearing, while the clothes you were wearing are stored within Wardrobe Gu.
+Upon activation, a set of clothes stored inside Wardrobe Gu of your choice replaces whatever you are wearing, while the clothes you were wearing are stored within Wardrobe Gu.
 If you do not choose an outfit, you merely store the clothes you are wearing.

 ### Wine Sack Flower Gu
 *Rank 1 Manifestation*